Triplex Plunger Pump Motor HP Calculation: Pressure, Flow and Efficiency Method

 Flow Rate Must Be Correct Before Calculating HP

 The motor HP calculation is only as accurate as the flow value used in it.
-If the pump flow is assumed incorrectly, the motor size will also be wrong.
+If pump flow is assumed incorrectly, motor size will also be wrong.
 Triplex plunger pump flow depends on plunger diameter, stroke length, pump RPM, number of plungers, and volumetric efficiency.
-A higher pump RPM increases flow and therefore increases horsepower demand at the same pressure.

-For cleaning systems, flow is also controlled by nozzle demand.
-A worn nozzle may pass more water than expected and increase power consumption.
-A restricted nozzle may raise discharge pressure and increase load on the motor.
-If the article focus is cleaning service, it is useful to check the related guide on triplex plunger pump flow rate calculation for industrial cleaning systems.
+For cleaning systems, flow is also affected by nozzle demand.
+A worn nozzle may pass more water than expected and can increase power consumption if the pump continues working at high pressure.
+A restricted nozzle may raise discharge pressure and increase motor load.
+If the application is cleaning service, it is useful to check the related guide on triplex plunger pump flow rate calculation for industrial cleaning systems.

 Pressure Setting and Relief Valve Effect